Ehsankhalid88/operators-control-flow/readme.md

 # Javascript Operators & Control and flow
-Qustion 1: The symbols for each of the below Javascript operators:
+Question 1: The symbols for each of the below Javascript operators:

 Arithmetic Operators:  addition operator +, subtraction - , multiplication * , division  / and remainder of division % .
 We also have the exponentiation (**) ,increment (++), decrement (--).